particle-iot/docs/src/content/getting-started/billing/migrating-to-basic.md

 You must create new oAuth tokens from a new client ID and secret created in the destination product.
 It's not possible to transfer oAuth tokens between accounts or products.

-Authentication tokens created using `particle token create` from the product owner's account will continue to work after migrating to basic, assuming the the original product owner is also a team member of the organization or product.
+Authentication tokens created using `particle token create` from the product owner's account will continue to work after migrating to basic, assuming the original product owner is also a team member of the organization or product.

 Authentication tokens created from an oAuth client ID and secret within the product will continue to function after the product is moved to a basic or enterprise organization.